 Kaya Needs Help Paying for Grad School

 Let's say Kaya needs $10,000 to go to grad school for nursing.
 She's thought about student loans but doesn't feel comfortable being tied to fixed payments after graduation.
 She comes across Stride and finds that their ISAs check all her boxes.
-She's not hampered by her family's credit score, the payments are flexible, and she knows she'll get the support she needs because her lender only succeeds when she succeeds.
+The payments are flexible, and she knows she'll get the support she needs because her lender only succeeds when she succeeds.

 Kaya Signs Her ISA